Introducing the Shell

 are plain old files.

-And note that there is a space between ls
+And note that there is a space between ls and -F:

 without it,

-the shell thinks we’re trying to run a command called ls-F
+the shell thinks we’re trying to run a command called ls-F,

 which doesn’t exist.